 The humble turtle, or tortoise, is really one of the powerful four Celestial Guardians in classic feng shui.
 Add a replica or real turtle to your decor or landscaping for luck, longevity, serenity, and career success.

-Turtles and Tortoises in Feng Shui
+Types of Turtles and Tortoises in Feng Shui

 The terms "turtle" and "tortoise" are used interchangeably in feng shui; they refer to the spirit of one of the most auspicious animal figures used as a remedy or luck enhancer.
 Ancient legend recounts the emergence of a turtle from the Lo River and the recognition of the emperor that the markings on its shell mimicked the energy map used in feng shui.